 The National Breast Cancer Foundation, Inc. ("NBCF" or the "Organization") was incorporated April 25, 1991 as a Texas nonprofit corporation to save lives through early detection and to provide mammograms for those in need.
-The Organization's mission includes increasing awareness through education, providing diagnostic breast care services for those in need, and providing nurturing support services.
+The Organization's stated mission is: "Helping women now.
+Providing help and inspiring hope to those affected by breast cancer through early detection, education, and support services."